 Frequently Asked Questions

 We were founded in 1989, starting as a one-room preschool in the parish house of the First Baptist Church of Morrisville.
 Thanks to a significant investment by Dr. Lucy Daniels, one of the two founders, we now occupy a lovely wooded site on Weston Parkway in Cary.
-Dr. Donald Rosenblitt, the other co-founder, is still the Clinical Director and Executive Director of the Lucy Daniels Center, under which umbrella the Lucy Daniels School operates.
+Josie Sawyer, MSW is the Executive and Clinical Director of Lucy Daniels Center, under which umbrella the Lucy Daniels School operates.

 We are the only Triangle area school that is devoted to the combined educational and psychological care of children who have extra emotional or social challenges.